Scale-Adaptive Generative Flows for Multiscale Scientific Data: Abstract

 \section{Abstract}

-Flow-based generative models can face significant challenges when modeling scientific data with multiscale Fourier spectra, often producing large errors in fine-scale features.
-We address this problem within the framework of stochastic interpolants, via principled design of noise distributions and interpolation schedules.
-The key insight is that the noise should not be smoother than the target data distribution---measured by Fourier spectrum decay rates---to ensure bounded drift fields near the initial time.
-For Gaussian and near-Gaussian distributions whose fine-scale structure is known, we show that spectrum-matched noise improves numerical efficiency compared to standard white-noise approaches.
-For complex non-Gaussian distributions, we develop scale-adaptive interpolation schedules that address the numerical ill-conditioning arising from rougher-than-data noise.
-Numerical experiments on synthetic Gaussian random fields and solutions to the stochastic Allen-Cahn and Navier-Stokes equations validate our approach and demonstrate its ability to generate high-fidelity samples at lower computational cost than traditional approaches.
+Flow-based generative models can face numerical challenges on scientific data with multiscale Fourier spectra, often producing large errors at fine scales.
+We approach this problem within the flow matching and stochastic interpolants framework, through the principled design of noise distributions and interpolation schedules.
+Working in function space ensures that the generative model remains well defined as the resolution is refined; the Lipschitz regularity of the drift is important to both this function-space well-posedness and the integration cost at fixed resolution.
+The central observation is that the noise should be at least as rough as the target distribution---measured by Fourier-spectrum decay---in order to keep the Lipschitz constant finite.
+For Gaussian and near-Gaussian targets whose fine-scale structure is known, matched-spectrum noise improves numerical efficiency over standard white-noise choices.
+For more complex non-Gaussian targets, matched-spectrum noise may not be sufficient, and we propose scale-adaptive interpolation schedules to mitigate the terminal-time stiffness that arises when the noise is rougher than the data.
+Numerical experiments on synthetic Gaussian random fields and on invariant measures of the stochastic Allen--Cahn and Navier--Stokes equations illustrate the approach and demonstrate its ability to generate high-fidelity samples at lower computational cost than traditional approaches.